Takis (snack)

-Takis are a Mexican brand of rolled corn tortilla chip snack made by Barcel, a subsidiary of Grupo Bimbo.
-Fashioned after the taquito, it comes in numerous flavors, the best selling of which is the chili-lime "Fuego" flavor, sold in distinctive purple bags.
-Besides the rolled corn chips, Takis also produces a number of other snacks with the same flavor lines, including a number of different potato chip varieties, corn stix, popcorn, and peanuts.
+Takis is a Mexican brand of flavored rolled tortilla chips produced by Barcel, a subsidiary of Grupo Bimbo since 1999.
+The shape of Takis is fashioned after the taquito.
+Takis chips come in numerous flavors, the best selling of which is the chili-lime "Fuego" flavor, sold in distinctive purple bags, introduced in 2006.
+Besides the rolled corn chips, Takis produces other snacks with the same flavor lines, including different potato chip varieties, corn "stix", and peanuts.

-Takis were invented in Mexico in 1999 and introduced to the United States in 2004.
-Barcel originally intended to aim Takis towards the Hispanic demographic of the snack market, but its popularity has quickly spread among teens of different cultural backgrounds.
+Originally branded as Taquis, the snack underwent a name change in 2004, switching to Takis, the name still used today.
+Takis were invented in Mexico in 1999 and introduced to the United States in 2001, later expanding the snack's reach to Canada in 2015.
+Barcel originally intended to aim Takis towards a Hispanic demographic, but its popularity has quickly spread further.

 Flavors

-Takis are prepared in a variety of flavors, including:
+Takis are prepared in a variety of flavors, which includes: